Michigan vs. Ohio State Women's Basketball Predictions & Picks - December 30

 Michigan Schedule Analysis

-- The Wolverines registered their best win of the season on November 18, when they secured a 63-49 victory over the Middle Tennessee Raiders, who rank inside the top 100 (No. 57) in our computer rankings.
+- In their best win of the season, which took place on November 18, the Wolverines took down the Middle Tennessee Raiders (No. 57 in our computer rankings) by a score of 63-49.

-- Michigan has four wins over Quadrant 2 teams, the most in the nation.
+- Michigan has four wins against Quadrant 2 opponents, the most in Division 1.

 Get tickets for any college basketball game this season at Ticketmaster!